Flow Editor

 6. Run Your Flow

-Important: While a flow is running, you cannot change node locations or settings.
+Important: While a flow is running, changing e.g. node locations or settings is disabled.
 Wait until execution completes before making changes.

 7. Deploy Your Flow